ctsrc/http-horse/README.md

     are to be watched, provided that the build command (`-x` argument) and build working directory (`-C` argument) remains the same for all of these source directories.
 - Positional argument: Specifies the output directory to monitor for changes.

+### Modular Web Development Platform

+As `http-horse` evolves, it will transition into a more comprehensive web development platform, maintaining its core strength in serving and hot-reloading web projects while expanding its capabilities to include modularity, customization, and extensibility.

+Future versions of `http-horse` will be designed as a modular platform that developers can extend through themes and plugins.
+This modularity will allow users to build highly customizable and feature-rich web applications with minimal effort.

+#### Key Features

+- **Modular Architecture:** The platform will be designed to support various modules (such as plugins and themes) that can be dynamically loaded and unloaded as needed, allowing users to tailor the platform to their specific needs without unnecessary bloat.
+- **Plugin System:** A new plugin architecture will be introduced, where plugins will be distributed as WebAssembly (WASM) modules.
+These plugins will be sandboxed for security and will interact with the core platform via a stable API.
+This system will allow developers to easily add or extend functionality without recompiling the core platform

+#### Customizable Themes and Plugins

+- **Themes:** Support for loadable, customizable themes will be added, allowing users to dynamically alter the appearance and layout of their web projects.
+These themes will be easy to apply and modify, offering flexibility without the need for extensive coding.
+- **Plugins:** A powerful plugin system will be introduced, enabling the addition of new features and integrations to web projects without modifying the core codebase.
+Plugins will be managed through a centralized marketplace, ensuring they are secure, optimized, and easy to install.

 ## License